Skip to main content

 Step 4.
 Create instances and verify connectivity

-1. Go to KakaoCloud Console > Virtual Machine > Instances and click [Add Instance] to create instances.
-Refer to the table below for the configurations.
+1. Navigate to KakaoCloud Console > Virtual Machine > Instances, and create one instance in each VPC using the table below:

 ImageUbuntu 20.04Ubuntu 20.04